 To spice up the Chicago remix Youth invited David Gilmour in his home studio and out of it came a twenty minutes guitar jam.
-Glover soon found out that he could expand the session into an ambient suite and asked old chum LX Paterson for his opinion and to flavour the pieces with typical Orbian drones and samples, rather than to turn this into a sheepish Fireman-clone.
+Glover soon found out that he could expand the session into an ambient suite and asked old chum LX Paterson for some help.
+LX flavoured the pieces with typical Orbian drones and samples, rather than turning this into a sheepish Fireman-clone.

 The Orb featuring David Gilmour can only be a win/win situation.
 Orb fans have dreamed about this collaboration for the past two decades and that will add to the sales figures for sure.
-And although artist royalties go to the support of Gary McKinnon there will always be a spillover effect for the artists involved, good news for The Orb whose last album Baghdad Batteries sunk faster than the Kursk in the Barents Sea.
+And although artist royalties go to the support of Gary McKinnon there will always be a spillover effect for the artists involved.
+That can only be good news for The Orb whose last album Baghdad Batteries sunk faster than the Kursk in the Barents Sea.

-Rest us to say that an Orb album is an Orb album when it has got the name Orb on it, whether you like it or not (and in the case of Okie Dokie, not a bit).
+Rest us to say that an Orb album is an Orb album when it has got the name Orb on it, whether you like it or not.
+(In the case of their Okie Dokie album, not a bit).

 Metallic Spheres starts with Gilmour's pedal steel guitar over some keyboard drones that makes me think of those good old days when the KLF shattered the world with their ambient masterpiece Chill Out (LX Paterson - as a matter of fact - contributed to that album, although uncredited).
 But soon after that Gilmour's guitar wanders off in his familiar guitar style with axiomatic nods to The Wall and The Division Bell albums.
 A welcome intermezzo is Black Graham with acoustic guitar, not from Gilmour but by ragtime busker Marcia Mello.
 The 'metallic side' flows nicely throughout its 29 minutes and has fulfilled its promise of being 'the ambient event of the year' quite accurately.